 Jamestown has over 35 miles of trails with variety to suit your needs; paved, unpaved, short, long, easy, challenging, nearby and scenic.
 Find trail conditions at Jamestown Parks and Recreation's website.

-This challenging trail begins at the Veteran’s Memorial Bridge in McElroy Park and leads you along the James River, behind the summer pasture where White Cloud and the bison herd roam, and circles the North Dakota State Hospital grounds.
+This challenging trail begins at the Veteran’s Memorial Bridge in McElroy Park and leads you along the James River, behind the summer pasture where the bison herd roam, and circles the North Dakota State Hospital grounds.

 Take the outer circle of this challenging scenic unpaved trail for 3 miles, or really get your heart pumping by completing the full 8 miles.
 The trail begins at the east side of the Pipestem Dam, south of the office.

-This is the trail used in several of the races in the R.M.
-Stoudt Off-Road Festival in June, an event featuring the Pipestem XTERRA triathlon.
+This is the trail used in several of the races in the area including the Gear Grinder Mountian Bike Race.

 Named for a tree growing through a rock on the trail, Split Rock Trail is 1.8 miles of unpaved trail running parallel to the paved trail at the Jamestown Reservoir.
 Enter this trail at the face of the dam on the east side or straight across from the North Dakota Game and Fish office.